robang74/redfishos/README.md

 ### Useful documentation

+* [Sony Xperia flashing guide](forum/knowhow/) - Some pratical knowledge for integrating the Jolla's official procedure

 * [Start Quick Quide](forum/start-quick-guide.md) - An end-users step-by-step guide for a quick start

 * [SFOS install on Xperias](https://gitlab.com/Olf0/sailfishX) - A guide for installing SailfishX on Sony Xperias